 The piece also brings Secret’s own efforts into a sometimes-uncomfortable spotlight, as the narrator sings a line that reads as both an unfortunate social truth as well as a tongue-in-cheek joke that Secret’s in on.
 “I would rather make 20 more cents and get the same paycheck as gents than hear a song with a message in it that makes me feel better for three minutes.”

 This approach is akin to Patagonia’s commitment to sharing its progress as a company.
 While Patagonia is often cited as a sustainability leader, the company website opts for transparency about their journey over accolades: “We can’t pose Patagonia as the model of a responsible company.
 We don’t do everything a responsible company can do, nor does anyone else we know.
 But we can tell you how we came to realize our environmental and social responsibilities, and then began to act on them.”
 Progress and authenticity win out over the illusion of perfection.

 This all gets to another aspect of what consumers cite as important in all of this: core values, defined by one consumer as “what is important to [the brand], how they treat their workers, and how their product is made and created.”
 At the brand personality buffet, there’s no shortage of options for brands looking to showcase what they stand for.

 Image credit: Procter & Gamble

-Julia Wilson is Director of Global Responsibility & Sustainability at Nielsen, where she is responsible for its global environmental, social and governance (ESG) strategy, ongoing stakeholder engagement, and external reporting.
+Julia Wilson is Vice President, Global Responsibility and Sustainability at Nielsen, where she is responsible for its global environmental, social and governance (ESG) strategy, ongoing stakeholder engagement, and external reporting.
 She was a recipient of City & State NY’s “Responsible 100” for 2017.